 The wound made on the stem interrupts the downward movement of elaborated plant foods and hormones.
 This sets up a stimulus which initiates the formation of callus tissue and the development of roots at the upper zone of injury.

-The sphagnum moss keeps the atmosphere around the wound moist of the stem which is favorable for new roots to develop.
+The moist sphagnum moss keeps the atmosphere around the wound moist of the stem which is favorable for new roots to develop.

 Finally, the plastic film, polyethylene film or aluminum foil wrapping keeps the moisture sealed in and eliminates the need for ever moisturizing the moss.
 At the same time, these wrappings allow gases to move freely in and out of the air-layer.

 New roots form inside and the air-layer can be detected because the plastic covering is fairly transparent.

 Procedure After Roots Form

 Once the root system forms on the stem, the job of producing the new plant is only half done.
 The rooted stem is still attached and must be cut from the parent plant just below the rooted area and then potted.

 The cutting or new plant must be set in the shade and away from drafts for at least two weeks to allow the new roots to become accustomed to the new medium.

 We answered the question of “How to Air Layer”? but you want more!
-Check out this video below.
+Check out this video.

 For more check out Crafts of Mass Destruction, you’ll find some nice close-up images and a tutorial on air layering a croton.
 Check out the tutorial via craftsofmassdestruction.